dokku-alt/dokku-alt/README.md

 ### Available environment variables

-* `DOKKU_NGINX_PROXY_READ_TIMEOUT` (BETA) - allows to override `nginx proxy_read_timeout`.
+* `DOKKU_NGINX_PROXY_READ_TIMEOUT` - allows to override `nginx proxy_read_timeout`.
 Default value is set to '60s'.
 For more info please refer to: http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_read_timeout.
 * `DOKKU_ENABLE_HTTP_HOST` - when set to 1 application will also serve content on HTTP if HTTPS is enabled
-* `DOKKU_BUILDSTEP_IMAGE` (BETA) - allows you to set custom buildstep image on per app basis.
+* `DOKKU_BUILDSTEP_IMAGE` - allows you to set custom buildstep image on per app basis.
 Image has to be compatible with https://github.com/progrium/buildstep or https://github.com/dokku-alt/progrium-buildstep-dockerfiles.
 In case of image forked from https://github.com/progrium/buildstep there might be small incompatibility: image is run with `/start` instead of `/start web` as in orginal `dokku`.

 ## Image tagging